 SUMMARY

-The clinical and research interests of Bradley F. Boeve, M.D., include healthy aging, neurogenetics, prion diseases, neurological sleep disorders, and neurodegenerative disorders that cause cognitive changes or dementia.
+The clinical and research interests of Bradley F. Boeve, M.D., include healthy aging, neurogenetics, neurological sleep disorders, and neurodegenerative diseases that cause cognitive impairment, dementia, or parkinsonism or related conditions.

 Specific areas of interest include: